Duck model exported as .ass file and imported as a procedural

 Procedurals are supported via the Arnold Procedural node

-In addition to archive ASS (.ass, .obj, .ply) or Alembic (.abc) files, pre-compiled custom procedural plugins can also be selected here (e.g. the Mandelbulb procedural), though none are shipped with C4DtoA currently.
+In addition to archive ASS (.ass, .obj, .ply), Alembic (.abc) or USD files, pre-compiled custom procedural plugins can also be selected here (e.g. the Mandelbulb procedural), though none are shipped with C4DtoA currently.

 Procedurals can declare a custom namespace using this parameter.
 This custom namespace can be used instead of the procedural name, to reference contents through absolute or relative paths.
 Multiple procedurals can share the same namespace by using the same custom name.
 Also, they can declare an empty name and they will use the global namespace.